QUICK ANSWER

 Four county categories that drive Florida land prices

 Florida's 67 counties fit roughly into four pricing categories.
 Each category answers a different version of the "cost of land per acre" question.
+The ranges in this section are planning bands, not official averages or parcel-level valuations.

 Category 1: Rural agricultural counties